KyleAMathews/gatsby-cli-exploration/readme.md

 There are 2 available commands:

-- `npm run dev` - Start development mode and recompile on change
+- `npm run dev` - Start development mode and recompile on change.
+Type `testing` in another terminal to run the app.
 - `npm run build` - Build a final distributable for npm

 Run the built file by `node build/cli.js`